Sugat-Chakraborty/ESP8266-WiFi-Rover/README.md

 ## How It Works

-The ESP8266 is configured as a Wi-Fi access point and runs an HTTP web server.
+The ESP8266 creates its own Wi-Fi network, which the mobile phone connects to.

-The mobile application sends commands to the ESP8266.
-These commands are interpreted by the code and used to control the L298N motor driver.
+The mobile app sends movement and speed commands to the ESP8266.
+The ESP8266 then processes these commands and controls the L298N motor driver.

-The L298N controls the direction and speed of the four BO motors.
-The headlights turn on when the rover moves and turn off when the rover stops.
+The L298N drives the four BO motors in the required direction and at the selected speed.
+The headlights turn on when the rover moves and turn off when it stops.

 ## Project Demo